Clandestine chemistry: Amphetamines

+Methamphetamine

 As of the early 1990s, methamphetamine use was concentrated among young white males in California and nearby states.
 Since then its use has spread both demographically and geographically.
 Methamphetamine has been a favorite among various populations including motorcycle gangs, truckers, laborers, soldiers, and ravers.
 Known as a "club drug", the National Institute on Drug Abuse tracks its incidence of use in children as young as twelve, and the prevalence of users increases with age.

 In the 1980s and early 1990s, most methamphetamine production in the United States occurred in small independent laboratories.
 Phenylacetone, one precursor of methamphetamine, became a Schedule II controlled immediate precursor in 1979.
 Underground chemists searched for alternative methods for producing methamphetamine.
 The two predominant methods which appeared both involve the reduction of ephedrine or pseudoephedrine to methamphetamine.
 At the time, neither was a watched chemical, and pills containing the substance could be bought by the thousands without raising any kind of suspicion.